mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 to enable rapid development of cloud-native serverless applications.

 Auto-provisioning and auto-scalability are the killer features of those Function-as-a-Service cloud offerings.
-No management required, cloud providers will do the provisioning for the user based on the actual incoming load.
+No management required, cloud providers will deliver infrastructure for the user based on the actual incoming load.

 One drawback of such dynamic provisioning is a phenomenon called "cold start".
 Basically,